IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 Now, these two topics are **concurrent**, meaning that once a prediction request is sent, real-time data is not sent (this is instantly done, so it does not reflect any delay on the dashboard, it is smoothly done).
 3. `MQTT_TOPIC_SUB = "PredictionResults"`: This topic is executed through the second client settings, called *client_listener*.
 This topic is for reading the machine learning predictions produced by the machine learning client.<br>

+>[!TIP]
-**Topics 1 and 2 run in parallel with topic 3.
+>**Topics 1 and 2 run in parallel with topic 3.
 This is achieved by the simple implementation of threads in Micropython, which allows us to run the publishing-related methods in core zero, while subscribing and presenting the result with core 1**.
 To achieve two tasks running in parallel in the Pico, one on each core, we use the following:
 ```python
 import _thread